opticdev/openapi-gen-go-gin/README.md

 # Getting started

-These steps assume you have Go and Curl installed.
+Dependencies:
+- Go
+- Curl

 Note: It'll be easiest to follow along if you run steps 2-4 in their own terminal windows or panes.